 This year, the event will take place during six consecutive Saturdays: April 14, April 21, April 28, May 5, May 12, and May 19.
-A full schedule with assigned site locations will be announced in March 2018.
+Check out this interactive map to find your neighborhood's site location.
 For more information, visit www.wasteline.org/cleanup or call 402-444-4636.

 If you need to recycle or dispose of bulky items before or after OSC, you are encouraged to utilize River City Recycling or Pheasant Pointe Landfill.
 Tires can be recycled at River City Recycling for a fee outside of OSC dates.